Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Wait.
 You did that on purpose!"

 "Yup!
 Try putting your arm behind your head.
 Right.
 Good, that works for you.
-Tense it…good.
+Tense it... good.
 Why did you decide to do this?"

-"Well…God, I’m actually not sure…"
+"Well...
+God, I’m actually not sure..."

 "Keep your arm tensed.
-Try to keep everything flexed at once…yeah, like that.
+Try to keep everything flexed at once... yeah, like that.
 Don’t look at me, look at the camera.
-Point your left foot out, squeeze, hold…perfect.
-Not sure about…?"
+Point your left foot out, squeeze, hold... perfect.
+Not sure about...?"

 *Click.*

 Julian was busy trying to figure out how to pose and talk at the same time, but that was the point.
 The more she gave him other things to focus on, the quicker he forgot to be awkward and embarrassed.

-"…Oh, right!
-Uh, well…why I did this.
+"...Oh, right!
+Uh, well... why I did this.
 Does this work?"

 "Yes.
 Don’t worry about it, just pretend like you’re in front of the mirror.
 You’re not sure?"

-"Well…I think a few reasons.
+"Well...
+I think a few reasons.
 I mean, I’ll be honest, I suppose ego is a big part."

 Julian rotated his wrist behind his neck and squeezed down on his bicep.
-Just… *damn.* That arm was the size of his whole damn head, which was something that absolutely *needed* to go in the story.
+Just... *damn.* That arm was the size of his whole damn head, which was something that absolutely *needed* to go in the story.

 *Click.*